-The full report details the network's performance in 2019-20 and our plans for 2020-21 to 2024-25.
+The full report details the network's performance in 2022-23 and our plans for 2023-24 to 2027-28.

-It provides insights into the key challenges we face and our responses to them, highlighting the areas where we are seeking to work closely with our customers, the community and different industry partners.
+It provides insights into the key challenges we face and our responses to them, highlighting the areas where we are seeking to work closely with our customers, the community, and different industry partners.
 It provides information to assist interested parties to:

-- understand how the electricity network works - provide input to the future development of the network - identify locations that would benefit from significant electricity supply capability or demand side management and non-network initiatives identify locations where major industrial loads would be best located.
+- Understand how the electricity network works - Provide input to the future development of the network

+- Identify locations that would benefit from significant electricity supply capability or demand side management and non-network initiatives - Identify locations where major industrial loads would be best located.

-This information is also supported by our online interactive map of the electricity network and information provided in our Demand Management Plan and Demand Side Engagement Strategy.
+This information is also supported by our online interactive map of the electricity network, and our Demand Management Plan.